flashshan/SSEngine/SSEngine/readme please.txt

 Reconstruct engine(maybe the last time), change file structure, change code standard.
-Add stringPool into use																				         // Init in Engine/Engine/Private/Engine.cpp and use in Object/Actor.h (which store type and name) add actor and pawn object structure																			 // Actor own gameObject and observe components, pawn inherites from Actor and observe a controller add three kinds of controller, which control pawns, include player and monsters							     // Engine/Controller/Controller.h add ControllerManager, singleton which owns all controllers	(should move out of engine in the future)		 // Engine/Controller/ControllerManager.h add WorldManager, singleton which owns all actors and pawns (Game Scene)									 // Engine/Manager/WorldManager.h fix bugs in FixedSizeAllocator
+Add stringPool into use																				         // Init in Engine/Engine/Private/Engine.cpp and use in Object/Actor.h (which store type and name) add actor and pawn object structure																			 // Actor own gameObject and observe components, pawn inherites from Actor and observe a controller add three kinds of controller, which control pawns, include player and monsters							     // Engine\Controller\Controller.h add ControllerManager, singleton which owns all controllers	(should move out of engine in the future)		 // Engine\Controller\ControllerManager.h add WorldManager, singleton which owns all actors and pawns (Game Scene)									 // Engine\Manager\WorldManager.h fix bugs in FixedSizeAllocator

 V1.05
-add Physics objects, controllered by controller and update gameobject's parameters							 // Engine/Subsystem/PhysicsObject.h add Physics Manager, singleton who owns all physics objects and update them				                     // Engine/SubSystem/PhysicsManage.h add Engine states, add Engine functions, rewrite code in Game/main.cpp relate to new structure				 // Game/main.cpp    Engine/Engine/Engine.h add HeapManage, singleton init when the engine start. control all other new									 // Engine/Core/Memory/HeapManager.h separate new into a new file, overload new use functions in HeapManager                                      // Engine/Core/Memory/New.h
+add Physics objects, controllered by controller and update gameobject's parameters							 // Engine\Subsystem\PhysicsObject.h add Physics Manager, singleton who owns all physics objects and update them				                     // Engine\SubSystem\PhysicsManage.h add Engine states, add Engine functions, rewrite code in Game/main.cpp relate to new structure				 // Game\main.cpp    Engine\Engine\Engine.h add HeapManage, singleton init when the engine start. control all other new									 // Engine\Core/Memory\HeapManager.h separate new into a new file, overload new use functions in HeapManager                                      // Engine\Core/Memory\New.h
 Control all other singletons in Engine.
 Add static function Create, Get, Destroy into all singletons         // All singletons add box2D class into gameobject

+V1.06
+add drag into physicsObject, the drag = -velocity ^ 2 * k;													 // Engine\Subsystem\PhysicsObject.h
+add support for CircleQueue																					 // Engine\Core\Template\CircleQueue.h
+separate loadfile function into core																		 // Engine\Core\Basic\FileIO.h add lua into ThirdParty\Lua, add support for lua															 // Engine\Core\Basic\LuaData.h add Assets folder in Game and add lua script																 // Game\Assets\Data\Player1.lua add lua load in worldManager to load actor and pawn from lua, used in Game\main.cpp        					 // Engine\Manager\WorldManager.h modify EngineTest project into a window application, add UnitTest for lua and circleQueue					 // EngineTest\main.cpp